 As speculation continues about Hambantota’s future, its past provides lessons for Asia’s broader infrastructure competition.
 For recipient countries, the case underscores the importance of assessing infrastructure projects as part of an overall development strategy.
 Infrastructure projects often look more attractive in isolation, but their long-term success hinges on being part of a wider network, whether transportation, energy, information, or other systems.
 A broader approach also draws attention to debt sustainability.
 The challenge, of course, is that political incentives are skewed toward starting big projects sooner without mitigating risks.

 Hambantota’s port did not appear overnight, but resulted from a series of Sri Lankan government decisions.
 Many Chinese-funded projects in Sri Lanka have been unsolicited, but Hambantota’s port is not one of them.
 Constructing a port at Hambantota has been part of Sri Lanka’s official development plans since at least 2002.
-In 2003, SNC Lavalin, a French engineering firm, completed a feasibility study for the port.
-A Sri Lankan government-appointed task force reviewed and ultimately rejected the study, faulting it for ignoring the port’s potential impact on Colombo Port, which in recent years has handled roughly 95 percent of Sri Lanka’s international trade.
+In 2003, SNC Lavalin, a Canadian engineering firm, completed a feasibility study for the port A Sri Lankan government-appointed task force reviewed and ultimately rejected the study, faulting it for ignoring the port’s potential impact on Colombo Port, which in recent years has handled roughly 95 percent of Sri Lanka’s international trade.